 James' Grandfather Dempsey was the Treasurer of the Bricklayers Union between 1960 & 1970 and before leaving to Vegas, his father and uncles were Masons within the construction industry.
-Grandfather Dempsey was also served as a WWII Veteran.
+Grandpa Dempsey was also served as a WWII Veteran.

 James' uncle Dale Dempsey conceived, manufactured and placed 21 and Craps video training video machines in many of the casinos during the 70s called M&D Video Systems Corporation of Las Vegas (reference newspaper article).